flix/book/src/automatic-derivation.md

 ## Automatic Derivation

-Flix supports automatic derivation of several type classes.
-For example:
+Flix supports automatic derivation of several type classes, including:

-- `Eq` — to derive structural equality on a type.
+- `Eq` — to derive structural equality on the values of a type.
-- `Order` — to derive a total ordering on a type.
+- `Order` — to derive a total ordering on the values of a type.
-- `ToString` — to derive a human-readable string representation on a type.
+- `ToString` — to derive a human-readable string representation on the values of a type.
-- `Sendable` — to enable a type to be sent over a channel.
+- `Sendable` — to enable the values of an (immutable) type to be sent over a channel.

 ### Derivation of Eq and Order

-We can automatically derive instances of the `Eq` and `Order` type classes using a `with` clause in the `enum` declaration.
+We can automatically derive instances of the `Eq` and `Order` type classes using the `with` clause in the `enum` declaration.
 For example:

 ```flix
 enum Shape with Eq, Order {